opendatateam/udata/docs/system-dependencies.md

     * liblzma (required to load GeoZones)
     * libyaml (not mandatory but speed up the yaml processing)

+!!! note
+    By the time this project was started, Python 3 did not have great third dependencies support and some requirements weren't suported yet so it was started with Python 2.7.

 ### Debian/Ubuntu

 On any Debian-like system you can install the development tools and libraries with: